kingdomseed/jhp-portfolio/memory-bank/progress.md

 ## Next Priority: Branding Implementation & Content Reorganization

 Based on the current state, the next priorities should be:
-1. Updating homepage hero and services content to align with brand guidelines
+1. Reorganizing portfolio and gallery sections to match the six photography focus areas
-2. Reorganizing portfolio and gallery sections to match the four photography focus areas
+2. Revising the About page to tell Jason's story as a life journey photographer
-3. Revising the About page to tell Jason's story as a life journey photographer
+3. Creating the Client Experience page and Journal section structure
-4. Creating the Client Experience page and Journal section structure
+4. Implementing consistent CTAs and messaging across all pages

 ## Documentation Status